ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 REMOTE SALES JOB IN 8 WEEKS

 ### Headline
-You hate your job.
+You hate your boss.
 Your body hurts.
-Your family sees what this is doing to you.
-A remote sales role fixes all three.
-Leave your 9-5 for remote income
+Your family is exhausted from watching you suffer through a job that drains everything out of you.
+But you keep scrolling Instagram seeing people living on beaches, driving cars you want, wearing watches you deserve.
+That life is not reserved for other people.
+It is available to you right now through one specific skill that takes 8 to 10 weeks to master.
+Remote sales income, no boss

 ### Subheadline
-Within 8-10 weeks, you land a remote sales job and start earning commission.
-No more answering to a boss who doesn't value you, no more draining work that leaves you empty.
+You go from stuck in a 9-5 that crushes your soul to landing a remote sales role where you earn commission and build real wealth.
+This works because you are learning the exact system that took me from carpenter to $50,000 a month in five years, now taught directly to people like you.

 ### CTA
 Apply for the program